uCautomation/plant-watering-system/README.md

 ## TODO

+- Add a video of the working project
 - Save power by going to sleep on timeout
-- Test the WaterSystem state machine
-- Persistent calibration data after reset each module; save the calibration data into the EEPROM
-  - Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells - see Generational EEPROM storage
+- Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells - see Generational EEPROM storage This should replace the currently used EEPROMWealLevel library
 - Persistent log system (using EEPROM)
 - Proportional watering - the system will keep the valve/pump open for a time proportional to the difference from the reference value (to allow checking